We live in an era of smart drugs.

 A generic drug is essentially an identical copy of a brand name drug.

-They have the exact same dosages, intended uses, and route of administration as the original drug.
+They have the same dosages, intended uses, and route of administration as the original drug.

-Most drugs have both brand name and generic versions.
+Most drugs have both brand name and generic versions available.

 |Yasmin||drospirenone/ethinyl estradiol||Oral Contraceptive|